Algafix/OSNMA/README.md

     * FLX tags.
   * Verification of the ADKD 0, ADKD 4 and ADKD 12 tags.
   * Authentication of the navigation data.
-  * Support for custom TL values.
+  * Support for custom Time Synchronization values.
   * Support for Cold Start, Warm Start and Hot Start.
   * Support for the following events: EOC, CREV, NPK, PKREV, NMT, and OAM.
   * [JSON output](#osnmalib-logging-options) for monitoring and postprocessing with `json-schema` [[html](https://osnmalib.eu/json-schema)|[json](osnma/utils/json_schema/status_log_schema.json)].
+  * Report the Time To First Authenticated Fix (TTFAF) and Time To First Fix (TTFF) in terms of navigation data.

 ### Extra optimizations for a faster TTFAF:
   * Reconstruct broken HKROOT messages.
   * Reconstruct TESLA key from partial MACK messages.